moby/moby/docs/sources/reference/api/docker_remote_api_v1.10.rst

            HTTP/1.1 204 OK

         :query v: 1/True/true or 0/False/false, Remove the volumes associated to the container.
 Default false
+        :query force: 1/True/true or 0/False/false, Removes the container even if it was running.
+Default false
         :statuscode 204: no error
         :statuscode 400: bad parameter
         :statuscode 404: no such container